jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

     def project_first(first, second):
         return first

-  13 failed, 7 passed.
-The terminal_ shows :ref:`AttributeError<what causes AttributeError?>`
+  13 failed, 7 passed. the terminal_ is your friend and shows :ref:`AttributeError<what causes AttributeError?>`

   .. code-block:: shell